Polydile/dile-components/docs/crud/crud-component.md

 - **config**: Object, the configuration object that customizes the behavior and functionality of the CRUD system.
 - **actionIds**: Array, the list of IDs for the items selected for batch operations.
 - **keyword**: String, the search keyword used to filter the items in the CRUD system.
+- **belongsTo**: String, indicates the name of the resource to which the records managed by the `dile-crud` component belong in this instance.
+- **relationId**: String, is the identifier that uniquely identifies the specific resource.

 ### Methods